jitang-github/asegrm/README.md

 ### Running *merge* step
 ~~~
-python asegrm.py merge [-h] --output_path OUTPUT_PATH
+python asegrm.py merge [-h] output_path
 ~~~
 #### Required arguments
-- --output_path: The path indexed by the --output_path when running the *compute* step.
+- output_path: The path indexed by the --output_path when running the *compute* step.

 #### Output
 Under the directory indexed by the --output_path, the following files are generated.